 When the device enters the OPERATE state, the MFC mode (V1) is set to AUTO and the valve control system will attempt to maintain the flow (or External Process Variable) at some setpoint.
-If dip switch #3 is in the ON position (Digital Flow Command enabled), this item defines that setpoint; otherwise, the analog setpoint will be used.
+If digital flow commands are enabled, this item defines that setpoint; otherwise, the analog setpoint will be used.